pnp/blog/content/post/power-platform-ms-forms-quiz-with-dynamic-leader-board-created.md

 which is simply calling the url provided by the HTTP Request trigger is an HTML table.
-I create the table header and then using the select action body, I use the **join()** expression to join the elements of the array with \'\' into a string and complete the HTML table.
+I create the table header and then using the select action body, I use the **join()** expression to join the elements of the array with '' into a string and complete the HTML table.
 {{< image alt="DamoBird365_4-1619727245209.png" src="images/blog/power-platform-ms-forms-quiz-with-dynamic-leader-board-created/DamoBird365_4-1619727245209.png" >}}
-I\'m not a web developer and I am sure that there will be slicker ways to embed the results of the http response into your site and for that I would be grateful to hear from those with experience but what do you think of this idea?  *Are you on the leader board yet?*
+I'm not a web developer and I am sure that there will be slicker ways to embed the results of the http response into your site and for that I would be grateful to hear from those with experience but what do you think of this idea?  *Are you on the leader board yet?*